Smoked Sausage, Kale and Cider Quinoa Skillet is simple, full of hearty fall flavors, and made in just one skillet.

-I burned the roof of my mouth eating this dish because I simply could not wait one minute longer for it to cool down before digging in.
-Not a second!
 The ingredients include some of my all-time favorites and the dish is bursting with flavor from the inside out.
-Smoked sausage?
-Gimme.
-Fresh sage, kale, and dried cranberries?
-Quintessential fall comfort food.
-Quinoa cooked in chicken broth AND cider?
-A revelation.
+Smoked sausage, fresh sage, kale, and dried cranberries are all quintessential fall comfort foods.
+Plus quinoa cooked in chicken broth AND apple cider?
+Such a game changer!

 Even better than the flavor is the fact that this dish is seriously simple and made in just one skillet.
-Cleanup in aisle not your kitchen, amiright?
+Easy, easy!

 Start by sauteing 12oz smoked sausage that’s been sliced in half then into half moons with 4 cups chopped lacinato kale, 1 large shallot, and 2 Tablespoons chopped fresh sage in 1 Tablespoon extra virgin olive oil over medium-high heat until the sausage starts to turn golden brown and the kale is tender, 5-7 minutes.

 Make sure you’re using apple cider vs apple juice, by the way.
 Juice will make the dish taste sweet since it’s almost always loaded with extra sugar.
-Pure, unfiltered apple cider is where it’s at.
+Pure, unfiltered apple cider is what we’re looking for.

-Turn the heat down to medium then place a lid on top and simmer until the quinoa has absorbed the liquid and is tender, 20-25 minutes.
+Add 1 cup rinsed quinoa to the skillet then turn the heat down to medium-low and place a lid on top.
+Simmer until the quinoa has absorbed the liquid and is tender, 20-25 minutes.

-Finally, stir in 1/4 cup dried cranberries (which ARE sweet, so if you don’t like sweet dinners then you can leave them out,) then take the skillet off the heat but leave the lid on for 5 minutes to heat the dried cranberries through.
+Finally, stir in 1/4 cup dried cranberries then take the skillet off the heat but leave the lid on for 5 minutes to heat the dried cranberries through.

 Scoop onto plates then dig in!